ytaka/drbqs/README.md

 ### Task generator

-Arguments of DRbQS::TaskGenerator.new define instance variables.
+Arguments of DRbQS::TaskGenerator.new define instance variables, which is implemented by Fiber and is executed by server's requests.

     task_generator = DRbQS::TaskGenerator.new(:abc => 'ABC', :def => 123, :data => [1, 2, 3])